asyncapi/website/markdown/docs/concepts/asyncapi-document/structure.md

 ### `components` field

-The [`components` field][components-object] allows for the definition of reusable structures or definitions applicable across various sections of your document.
-Items detailed within `components` only become part of the API when explicitly referenced by properties external to this field.
-Utilize it to avoid repetition and enhance the document's maintainability.

-The `components` field lets you define reusable structures or definitions across your document.
+The [`components` field][components-object] lets you define reusable structures or definitions across your document.
 Items in `components` only become part of the API when explicitly referenced by properties outside this field, so you can use it to avoid repetition and improve maintainability.

 The `components` field contains the following properties: